 Chisholm American Beef & Ale House

-The restaurant at the DoubleTree by Hilton Wichita Hotel underwent a $2.7 million renovation and reopened in 2018 as this authentic beef house experience.
+Chisholm American Beef & Ale House at the DoubleTree by Hilton Wichita Hotel underwent a complete renovation and reopened a few years ago as an authentic beef house experience with many added modern features like ordering electronically from your table.
 Among the highlights of the modern décor is a 15-foot-tall wall of wine with 1,000 bottles and 300 different selections.